I think you'll understand

 - The Mermaid Chronicles: In Quest for Atlantis, Wade's ex, Stephanie, flirts with him in front of Cordelia.
 Cordelia pointedly holds hands with Wade so Stephanie will know to back off.

 - Les Misérables: Enjolras and Grantaire die grasping hands.

 - Monstrous Regiment: Tonker and Lofty hold hands so intensely that anyone around them feels like an intruder.

 They always held hands, when they thought they were alone.
 But it seemed to Polly that they didn’t hold hands like people who were, well, friends.
 They held hands tightly, as someone who has slipped over a cliff would hold hands with a rescuer, fearing that to let go would be to fall away.

-- In Sherlock Holmes story "The Adventure of the Speckled Band", there was a moment when Sherlock was frightened and held Watson's hand.
+- Un "The Adventure of the Speckled Band", there's a moment when Sherlock is frightened and latches onto Watson.